sasijuli/Starting_Bio/03-namd/namd-pro/README.md

 6. [How can I restart and troubleshoot NAMD simulations?](restarts-and-troubleshooting.md)
 7. [How can I make NAMD simulations reproducible?](reproducibility-and-data-management.md)

-## Safety And Validation Principle

-Do not copy advanced parameters without understanding their physical meaning.
-Record units, force-field versions, boundary conditions, thermostat and barostat settings, restraints, timestep choices, and software versions.
-Validate each stage before starting a long production simulation.

 ## Simulation Best practices